-- 10.5 It is also important for officers to disclose interests in writing to their Joint Executive Head of Service /Joint Strategic Directorservice leader/director, if they consider that those interests might affect their objectivity.
-In such circumstances, officers shall take no part in any decision-making process which relates to or affects those interests. - 10.6 The Council has a publicly available register of councillors' interests, a copy of which is also available for inspection on the Council's website:
+- 8.5 It is also important for officers to disclose interests in writing to their Joint Executive Head of Service /Joint Strategic Director, if they consider that those interests might affect their objectivity.
+In such circumstances, officers shall take no part in any decision-making process which relates to or affects those interests. - 8.6 The Council also holds a register of officers' interests, which is not available to the public.